The 5 oldest restaurants in Saigon for tasting Pho

 Certainly, the southern metropolis is not the cradle of the Pho, but this flavour is certainly unmissable in the Saigon tables.
 Eating Pho is not just about tasting the best Vietnamese soup, but also to discover a culinary tradition of a place, a region.
 Here is our address book of 5 oldest restaurants in Saigon where to go to live a memorable taste break.

 This restaurant dating from the end of the 1950s is, for many gourmands, a corner that is important to them.
-Originally from Nam Dinh, the northern style Pho took over the course of time delicately generations of people of Saigon.
+Originally from Nam Dinh, the northern style Pho took hold in generations of people of Saigon.

 A bowl of Pho "tai nam" mixing slices of meat lean and greasy added tendon should make you salivate at first sight.
 The soup broth of Pho Dau is not as sweet as other Saigonese restaurants.
 The cook is faithful to the typical Tonkinese flavour by preparing a broth made from simmering beef bones.
 Thin, the rice pasta is tender but tough can be tasted in the harmony of the enticing smells between beef, onion and pepper.

 Address: Building 288, alley 288 Nam Ky Khoi Nghia, District 3